subirvarma/GeneralCognitics/_posts/StatisticalMechanics.md

 where the quantity $\Sigma$ is called the complexity of the system.

-For the case $T=0$ the TAP equation reduces to $m_i = sign(\sum_j J_{ij}m_j$ and by working directly with this equation it can be shown that
+For the case $T=0$ the TAP equation reduces to $m_i = sign(\sum_j J_{ij}m_j)$ and by working directly with this equation it can be shown that

 $$  {1\over N}E_J (\log N_s) = 0.1992 $$

 ### The p-Spin Spherical Spin Glass Model (PSM)

 The SK model was the first spin glass model to be fully analyzed and understood.
-However its behavior, including the continuous symmtery breaking for $T<T_c$ is quite complex, and it would be nice to have anoter spin glass model with simpler phase properties.
+However its behavior, including the continuous symmtery breaking for $T<T_c$ is quite complex, and it would be nice to have another spin glass model with simpler phase properties.
 One such model that has become popular in recent years is the p-spin Spherical Spin Glass Model (or PSM).
 In the following sections we will see that this model can be connected to some types of neural networks and thus provides a way in which the loss function in these networks can be studied using the tools from spin glass theory.

 In the PSM model p-spins interact with one another and the Hamiltonian of the energy levels for a given configuration of spins is given by